FREE delivery on orders over £45

-Anti-static ESD mats are a crucial investment in manufacturing and industrial settings where the integrity of electronic components is of the utmost importance.
-These mats are not just an accessory but a necessity for flooring or benchtop applications, as they provide the necessary static control to ensure a safe, efficient, and compliant operation.
-Integrating Anti-static ESD mats into your workspace is a significant step towards protecting your processes, products, and people from the unseen risks of electrostatic discharge.
+Anti-static ESD mats are a crucial investment for environments where the integrity of electronic components is important.
+These mats are not just an accessory but a necessity for flooring or benchtop applications.
+By integrating anti-static matting into your workspace, you take a significant step towards protecting your processes, products, and people from the unseen dangers of static discharges.

 What are Anti Static Mats?